SasanTazayoni/L2D-driving-school-CI-PP4/README.md

   	* The navigation bar on all pages features a collapsible menu for smaller screens and includes the platform's logo with clickable text to return to the home page.
 Clickable links are provided for easy access to different pages, while the authentication button 	dynamically displays options based on the user's authentication status: 'Login/Sign up' for unauthenticated users and 'Logout' for authenticated ones.
   	* Active links are visually distinguished on the website to indicate the current page.
 They are highlighted by emboldening the text and adding a border around the particular link (this border is not present on smaller screens), ensuring clear navigation and 	providing users with a visual cue of their current location within the site.
   	* The navigation bar items on the website feature hover effects to enhance user interaction and UX.
 When hovered over, the logo, logo text, and links lighten to provide visual feedback.
 Additionally, the authentication button exhibits a glow effect upon hover, 	further enhancing the interactive experience and guiding user actions.
+  	* Authenticated users gain access to additional navigation links, while the 'Appointments' link is dynamically included once their profile is approved by the admin.
+This not only provides users with a personalised experience but also safeguards against misuse 	by ensuring that appointment booking privileges are granted only to verified users.

 ![Navbar link hover demonstration](documentation/navbarlinkhover.png)